eaftest/website-1/index.md

 permalink: /
 ---

-## Welcome
+# Welcome
 This is a collection of information from the Espresso Aficionados discord server!

 Please come join the server if you have any questions!
-[Espresso Aficionados Discord](https://discord.gg/gdNdA9xXyS)
+[Espresso Aficionados Discord](https://discord.gg/espresso)

+1. TOC
+{:toc}

 ### Recommendations
 - [Coffee](reccs/coffee.md)